 These are just some of the major factors to consider when deciding on whether to get dental work done in Mexico.
 There is also no Care Credit available in Mexico.
 We have Care Credit available to all of our patients in the El Paso, TX area.
 Patriot Family Dental also has Dental Savings Plans available to those that qualify.

-On top of these financial options we also except most dental insurance plans available, and we can explain every aspect of your insurance and all of our financial options.
+On top of these financial options, we also accept most dental insurance plans available, and we can explain every aspect of your insurance and all of our financial options.
 Our dental staff is friendly and professional.
 Call us today at 915.260.6575, or visit our Contact page to schedule an appointment.